tomjoht/documentation-theme-jekyll/index.md

 If no sidebar assignment is found in the page frontmatter, the default sidebar (specified by the `else` statement) will be shown: `site.data.sidebars.home_sidebar.entries`.

 Note that your sidebar can only have 2 levels.
-Given that each product has its own sidebar, this depth should be sufficient.
+Given that each product has its own sidebar, this depth should be sufficient (it's really like 3 levels).
 Deeper nesting goes against usability recommendations.

 For more detail on the sidebar, see {{site.data.urls.mydoc_sidebar_navigation.link}}.